saicharanp/BloomFilter/README.md

   ### Server
     1) More robust unit testing
     2) Performance testing and better scale handling
+    3) Make it completely stateless by using a database.

   ### Build and deployment
     1) Both server and client run on dev servers.
 Project should be able to bundle into production code.